Christmas tree: Natural trees

 European tradition prefers the open aspect of naturally grown, unsheared trees, while in North America (outside western areas where trees are often wild-harvested on public lands) there is a preference for close-sheared trees with denser foliage, but less space to hang decorations.

 In the past, Christmas trees were often harvested from wild forests, but now almost all are commercially grown on tree farms.
 Almost all Christmas trees in the United States are grown on Christmas tree farms where they are cut after about ten years of growth and new trees planted.
 According to the United States Department of Agriculture's agriculture census for 2007, 21,537 farms were producing conifers for the cut Christmas tree market in America, 5717.09 km2 were planted in Christmas trees.

 The life cycle of a Christmas tree from the seed to a 2 m tree takes, depending on species and treatment in cultivation, between eight and twelve years.
 First, the seed is extracted from cones harvested from older trees.
 These seeds are then usually grown in nurseries and then sold to Christmas tree farms at an age of three to four years.
 The remaining development of the tree greatly depends on the climate, soil quality, as well as the cultivation and how the trees are tended by the Christmas tree farmer.
+One issue that farmers face is the destruction of pine trees by pests, such as T. piniperda.